AutoGeneral/fox/readme.md

 Read [customisation.md](customisation.md) to learn how to create your own components: data intervals, detections and notifications.

-## Roadmap

-- [ ] ability to load third party modules
-- [ ] temporary disable alarms by api
-- [ ] documentation
-- [ ] remove hardcoded utcOffset
-- [ ] more tests
-- [x] complex notifications (if 5 events across all the metrics were found in the last 5 minutes then send a notification)
-- [ ] multidimensional new relic data, data without facet

 ## Configuration

 Use `config` environment variable to pass a path to configuration JSON file, for example: